 The UHIL Board of Directors in seeking to apply best practice in corporate governance periodically establishes committees to help it discharge its responsibilities in respect of the regulated entities.
 The Directors are satisfied that there is sufficient oversight of the Group's activities through the establishment of Audit Committees and other Board sub-committees by its principal subsidiary undertakings, such that committees are not also required at the UHIL level.

-The information provided on the System of Governance will be primarily based on the governance structures in place within the authorised subsidiary, UPE.
+The information provided on the System of Governance will be primarily based on the governance structures in place within UHIL's authorised subsidiaries, UPE and QIID ("UPE/QIID").

 B.1.
 GENERAL INFORMATION ON THE SYSTEM OF GOVERNANCE